Cocaine Abuse and Rehab Options

-Other physical and behavioral signs of addiction may include:
+Other physical and behavioral signs of addiction

 When someone has abused cocaine regularly for a while, panic and paranoia may also accompany its abuse along with tremors or muscle twitches.
 Cocaine may also be regularly mixed with other drugs or alcohol, which can increase the potential side effects and the chances of a life-threatening overdose.